l145dev/l145dev/README.md

 # 💫About Me :
-- 🔭 **Currently working on** improving my Front-End Development skills (JS ES6), programming (in C#) learning data structures and algorithms, and also picking up valuable data related skills (Python, Excel, SQL and PowerBI) at Thomas More University of Applied Sciences!
-Also actively searching for internships to put my skills to work in the real world!
+- 🔭 **Currently working on** improving my Front-End Development skills in React, and also picking up valuable data related skills (Python, Excel, SQL and PowerBI) at Thomas More University of Applied Sciences!
+Actively searching for internships to put my skills to work in the real world as a frontend developer, software developer or data analyst!
-- 🤝 **Looking to collaborate on** Python, C#, or Web dev projects.
+- 🤝 **Looking to collaborate on** Software/web apps.
-- 😼 **Currently learning** C#, Python, and JavaScript (ES6).
+- 😼 **Currently learning** JavaScript, TypeScript, Next.js, React, NodeJS.
 - 🙀 A **fun fact** about me is that my favorite car is the Porsche 918 Spyder!

 ## 🌐Socials